Georgetown Hoyas men's basketball: 1982-83 Season

+1983-84 Season: National Champions

 In the 1983-84 season Georgetown again won the Big East conference regular season title, and faced Syracuse for the Big East tournament championship.
 In a physical and tightly contested contest, Georgetown won 82–71 in overtime, securing their third tournament title in the first five years of the newly formed conference.

 In the NCAA tournament, the No. 1 seeded Hoyas ultimately advanced to the Final Four for the third time in school history to face Kentucky, a team which had never lost a national semifinal game and was led by the "Twin Towers," Sam Bowie and Melvin Turpin.
 Georgetown was able to turn an early 12 point deficit into a 53–40 win to advance to the National Championship game.
 In the final, the Hoyas faced the University of Houston and future Hall of Fame center Hakeem Olajuwon, who were making their second straight National Championship game appearance.
-Georgetown led comfortably throughout the final, and went on to an 84–75 victory, giving the school its first NCAA Championship in school history.
-Ewing was named the tournament's Most Outstanding Player, while Thompson became the first African American coach to win an NCAA Division I title.
+Georgetown led comfortably throughout the final, and went on to an 84–75 victory, giving the school its first NCAA Championship.
+Ewing was named the tournament's Most Outstanding Player, while Thompson became the first African-American coach to win an NCAA Division I title.
 Freddy Brown, who made the key turnover in the title game two years prior, was given the chance to raise the trophy first.

+1984-85 Season

 To begin the 1984-85 season, the defending champions opened the season as the No. 1 ranked team and won their first 18 games.
-On January 26, 1985, the St. John's University Redmen snapped the Hoyas' 29 game win streak (dating back to the prior season), in what was the first of an unprecedented four contests this season.
+On January 26, 1985, St. John's University snapped the Hoyas' 29 game win streak (dating back to the prior season), in what was the first of an unprecedented four contests this season.
 Their next meeting on February 27, 1985, was one of the most anticipated games in college basketball history, with Georgetown and St. John's ranked No. 2 and No. 1 respectively.
 Coach Thompson entered Madison Square Garden wearing a shirt under his blazer in the same sweater pattern as St. John's coach Lou Carnesecca, and as a result the game became known as "the sweater game."
 The Hoyas easily won the game 85–69, and then defeated the Redmen again just a few weeks later in the 1985 Big East tournament finals, capturing their fourth title in six years.
 The teams met one more time, after both advanced to the Final Four in the NCAA tournament.
 Again No. 1 Georgetown was victorious, easily handling St. John's 77–59.

 In the title game the Hoyas found themselves matched up with another conference rival in Villanova, whom they had beaten twice that season.
 An overwhelming favorite going into the game, Georgetown was upset by the Wildcats 66–64, who shot a record 78.6 percent (22 of 28) from the floor, denying Georgetown back-to-back titles.
 Ewing graduated, having helped his team to a 121–23 record in his four years, and was the first player in school history to be drafted with the first overall pick.